 - 1. Please do not attempt to confront a coach before or after a contest or practice.
-These can be emotional times for both the parent and the coach and seldom promote a resolution. - 2.
+These can be emotional times for both the parent and the coach and seldom promote a resolution.
+It is almost always best to wait 24-48 hours before attempting to address issues resulting from a practice or game. - 2.
 Call the athletic office (874-2541) to set up an appointment with the coach.